98kb/eslint-config-98kb/README.md

 ### `98kb/filename`

 Ensures that file names match exactly with their named export names.
 Supports camelCase, PascalCase, and kebab-case conversions.
+TypeScript type exports (interfaces, type aliases, and type-only exports) are ignored by this rule.

 **Options:**